The Life Of Bobby Brown: Overcoming The Unthinkable - NewsBreak

 “It does feel unfair,” the 53-year-old said recently during an exclusive interview with Cassius.
 “But with prayer, and knowing that my God, he does things beyond what I can comprehend.
 He—she—wouldn’t just subject me to inner pain.
 I’m always gonna have that inner peace because of prayer.”

-With the help of his wife Alicia Etheredge-Brown, the music titan said he hopes to raise awareness about the dangers of drug abuse.
+With the help of his wife Alicia Etheredge, the music titan said he hopes to raise awareness about the dangers of drug abuse.

 “We go to a lot of therapy,” Etheredge told Cassius.
 “He goes to therapy; I go to therapy, and we go to therapy together.
 We are in tune that we could lose it if we don’t steadfast with each other.
 We’ve been too close before, and we don’t want to be there again, it’s much better over here.”